This article will demonstrate how to use OpenSSL to create a self signed certificate.

 You may have found this article for a number of different use cases.
 OpenSSL does support creating self signed certificates, so let us continue on with how to create a self signed certificate with OpenSSL.

-OpenSSL create self signed certificate
+OpenSSL create self signed certificate and key

+This section will demonstrate how to use OpenSSL to make a self signed certificate.
 To create the self signed certificate, use the

 openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -sha256 -days 365 -subj="/CN=Test"